Combretum indicum: Description

-The Rangoon creeper is a ligneous vine that can reach from 2.5 meters to up to 8 meters.
-The leaves are elliptical with an acuminate tip and a rounded base.
-They grow from 7 to 15 centimeters and their arrangement is opposite.
+The Rangoon creeper is a vigorously climbing ligneous vine that can reach from 2.5 meters to up to 8 meters.
+The leaves are simple, elliptical in outline, with an acuminate tip and a rounded base; they are from 7 to 15 centimeters long and their arrangement is opposite.

 Flowers and fruit

 The flowers are tubular, consisting of oblong petals 6–8 mm long.
 They are fragrant and have long receptacles to adapt for pollinators with long tongues.

 They change in colour with age and it is thought that this is a strategy to gather more pollinators.
 The flower is initially white and opens at dusk to attract hawkmoths.
 On the second day it turns pink, and on the third it turns red attracting day flying bees and birds.
 The flower also changes from a horizontal orientation to a drooping pose.